awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/about-json-path.md

 ## Other Considerations<a name="about-json-path-other"></a>

 Additional considerations for working with JSONPath are as follows:
-+ If no arrays are accessed by individual element in the JSONPath expression, then a single row is created for each JSON record processed\.
++ If no arrays are accessed by an individual element in the JSONPath expression, then a single row is created for each JSON record processed\.
 Every JSONPath expression corresponds to a single column\.
 + When an array is flattened, any missing elements result in a null value being created in the in\-application stream\.
 + An array is always flattened to at least one row\.
 If no values would be returned \(that is, the array is empty or none of its elements are queried\), a single row with all null values is returned\.